How Bad Is It to Not Wash Your Bath Towels Every Week?

 You only use your towel after scrubbing off in the shower, so it can’t get all that dirty, right?
 Not so fast.
 “When you say you wash off bacteria, you’re partially correct—you wash off some bacteria,” says Philip Tierno, PhD, clinical professor of pathology and microbiology at NYU School of Medicine.
 But others will stick around, and they get on your towel during your post-shower rubdown.

 Once those bacteria are on there, they’ll start to multiply.
 “It keeps building up as you use the towel again day after day,” says Chuck Gerba, PhD, a microbiology professor at the University of Arizona.
 A study led by Dr. Gerba found that used hand towels have 1,000 times more coliform bacteria than newly bought ones.
 Bacteria love dark, moist environments, so they’ll thrive in a steamy bathroom with the door closed.
-Towels are one of the top germiest spots in your bathroom—and your toilet isn’t number one.

 The worst case scenarios are infection and acne